-An endeavor for a Master of Business Administration degree is an investment that, like any other major investment, should be evaluated carefully.
+Like any other major investment, the endeavor for a Master of Business Administration degree should be evaluated carefully.
 Education loans represent a serious debt obligation and the monthly payments that will be encountered upon graduation should be considered.
 Manageable education loan repayments represent 6.5 to 12% of after-tax income or 5 to 9.5% of gross starting salary.
 Cornell promotes responsible borrowing and you should never borrow more than you need.

 Student Loan Application Process - for US citizens and permanent residents